janvarev/OneRingTranslator/README.md

 - Simple REST interface throw FastApi and openapi.json interface.
 After install go to `http://127.0.0.1:4990/docs` to see examples.
 - **API keys**.
 (Disabled by default) You can restrict access to your service by set up a list of API keys, needed to access the service.

+## One-click installer for Windows

+Go here: https://github.com/janvarev/OneRingTranslator-installer and follow instructions.

 ## Install and run

 To run:
-1. Install requirements from requirements.txt
+1. Install requirements ```pip install -r requirements.txt```
 2. Run run_webapi.py.

 Docs and test run: `http://127.0.0.1:4990/docs`